faucamp/python-gsmmodem/README.md

 interacting with a GSM modem.

 Its features include:

 - simple methods for sending SMS messages, checking signal level, etc
 - easy-to-use API for starting and responding to USSD sessions and making voice calls
 - handling incoming phone calls and received SMS messages via callback methods
 - support for SMS PDU and text mode
 - wraps AT command errors into Python exceptions by default
 - modular design; you easily issue your own AT commands to the modem (with error checking), or read/write directly from/to the modem if you prefer
 - comprehensive test suite

 Bundled utilities:

-- GSMTerm: an easy-to-use serial terminal for communicating with an attached GSM modem.
+- **GSMTerm**: an easy-to-use serial terminal for communicating with an attached GSM modem.
 It features command completion, built-in help for many AT commands, history, context-aware prompt, etc.
-- sendsms.py: a simple command line script to send SMS messages
+- **sendsms.py**: a simple command line script to send SMS messages
-- identify-modem.py: simple utility to identify attached modem.
+- **identify-modem.py**: simple utility to identify attached modem.
 Can also be used to provide debug information used for development of python-gsmmodem.

 Requirements